quincinia/Full-Stack-Open-part-6/README.md

 **Ignore** the "network calls" portion from 6.14.
 Apparently I was wrong.

 Installed redux-thunk and attached it to the store.
 Application now initializes itself within the action creator.

+## Exercise 6.16
+Adding new notes is now done through the action creator.
+Had a little trouble fixing names of variables, but that wasn't too bad.
+Implementation follows the story.